Meraviglioso8/Meraviglioso8/README.md

 ### Hi there 👋 You can call me Huyen.

-- :telescope: I’m a student at University of Information Technology - VNUHCM; Major in Information Security
+-  I’m a student at University of Information Technology - VNUHCM; Major in Information Security

-- :seedling: DevSecOps wannabe
+-  DevSecOps wannabe

-- :mailbox: You can reach me at: www.linkedin.com/in/t-huyen
+-  You can reach me at: www.linkedin.com/in/t-huyen

 ### Languages and Tools :
 <div>